Case Studies: Postoperative Phase

 Challenges:

-• Education of nurses and surgeons to deliver care traditionally delivered in critical care required periop nurse specialist.
+• Education of nurses and surgeons to deliver care traditionally delivered in critical care required perioperative nurse specialist.

 • Safety features of introducing arterial lines and vasopressors to the ward crucial.